brachtlab/mephisto-heterozygosity-analysis/README.md

 - **Step 1.6.2**: **Plot using KaryoploteR packages**:

 The text file FILENAME.vcf_columns2.txt_snps_only.txt is the input for plotting karyotypes.
 Follow the tutorial given at: https://bernatgel.github.io/karyoploter_tutorial/.
 Plot using kpPoints() command and contig, position, and alternative allele frequency data (columns 1, 2, and 7).
+For Rmarkdown, please go here: http://htmlpreview.github.io/?https://github.com/brachtlab/KaroploteR-heterozygosity/blob/main/Karyoplots-F1-A1.html

 ### 1.7 **Plot using Scaptterplot method**:
 - **Step 1.7.1**: **Plot Scatterplots, part 1**: Compare the filtered files using `compare-text-files.py` **Compare Text Files**: